-A risk assessment is carried out by Colleges/Schools/Academic Quality Services (depending on the nature of the collaboration) on all proposals to assess the level of risk associated with the proposed partner organisation and partnership arrangements.
+A risk assessment is carried out by Faculties/Schools/Academic Quality Services (depending on the nature of the collaboration) on all proposals to assess the level of risk associated with the proposed partner organisation and partnership arrangements.
 Higher risk ventures and larger projects would involve further liaison with the University’s Resilience and Business Continuity Department and the Planning and Strategic Projects Unit.

 What is Academic Due Diligence?

 Academic due diligence considers the academic quality and reputation of the proposed partner and is used to determine whether they have the necessary degree awarding powers, teaching and research resources and the ability to deliver parity of student experience to be involved in the collaboration.
-Academic due diligence should be carried out by the relevant College/School (or site visit team, which may include APD/AQS) and be tailored to the nature of the proposed collaboration.
+Academic due diligence should be carried out by the relevant Faculty/School (or site visit team, which may include APD/AQS) and be tailored to the nature of the proposed collaboration.
 The following areas for scrutiny are identified in International Partnerships: A Legal Guide for UK Universities (published by the UK Higher Education International Unit in association with Eversheds LLP March 2013):